 “nueve meses de invierno, tres meses de infierno”

 – nine months of winter, three months of fire.
-While I didn’t live in Madrid during the height of summer, it was still pretty hot some days and certainly Spain knows how to create meals that work for hot weather, as these tasty uncooked tapas dishes show.
-You can mix and match a range of dishes, but here I’ve gone for a few favorites that are easy to prepare and provide a range of flavors that all come together to make a delicious meal.
+While I didn’t live in Madrid during the height of summer, it was still pretty hot some days, and it gets much hotter in the South.
+Spain knows how to create meals that work for hot weather, as these tasty uncooked tapas dishes show.
+While tapas are often thought of as a simple snack alongside a drink, it’s often more about sharing and eating gradually – you can easily make a meal out of them.
+You can mix and match a range of dishes, but here I’ve gone for a few favorites that provide a range of flavors that all come together to make a delicious, easy meal.

 Pan tomate con jamon – Bread with tomato and ham

-Pan tomate (or pa amb tomaquet, if I am being fair to its Catalan origins) is a classic in Spanish tapas, that you often get without even asking on the side.
-Bread is topped with a mix of tomato, olive oil and garlic.
-As I traditionally learned in Catalunya, where it originates, you rub toasted bread with a garlic clove, then rub it with the cut side of a tomato and drizzle on olive oil, but in other parts of Spain, it’s common to make a tomato, garlic and oil blend to then spread over the bread, toasted or untoasted.
+Pan tomate (or pa amb tomaquet, in Catalan, where it originates) is a classic in Spanish tapas.
+You’ll often get it on the side whatever you order, particularly in Catalunya where I first had it.
+As the name suggests, it’s bread with tomato, but it’s so much better than just that thanks to some good oil and garlic.
+Traditionally in Catalunya, you rub toasted bread with a garlic clove, then rub it with the cut side of a tomato and drizzle on olive oil, but in other parts of Spain, it’s common to make a tomato, garlic and oil blend to then spread over the bread, toasted or untoasted.

 Gazpacho – Chilled tomato/vegetable soup

-- 1 small baguette or similar bread
+- 1/2 baguette or similar bread

 - 1 tomato